 - Letter from partner registered not for profit/charity, if applicable

 - Applications must be received by 11:59 pm on Friday, February 4, 2022.
 Notifications will be sent following approval by County Council, no sooner than their meeting of April 14, 2022.

 Other Considerations for Organizations:

 - Project proposals must clearly indicate how the initiative will benefit the participants and/or the community.

 - This is a competitive process.
-Overall funding allocation may be decreased and funding requested by organizations may be granted in full, in part or declined, at the discretion of the assessment committee.
+Overall funding allocation may vary depending on the budget passed by Council.
+Funding requests may be granted in full, granted in part or declined, at the discretion of the assessment committee.

-- These grants are intended to support one-time funding opportunities/projects, not ongoing sustainability funding.
-Priority will be given to:
+- These grants have traditionally been intended to support one-time funding opportunities/projects, with priority given to:

 - New features or new beneficiaries of existing programs